patrickcorbett/hubot-codinglove/README.md

 ## Installation

-Add the package `hubot-codinglove` as a dependency in your Hubot `package.json` file.
+Add the package `hubot-thecodinglovegifs` as a dependency in your Hubot `package.json` file.

     "dependencies": {
       "hubot-thecodinglovegifs": "0.3.0"